The Reconstruction of Religious Thought in Islam

-The Reconstruction of Religious Thought in Islam is a compilation of lectures delivered by Muhammad Iqbal on Islamic philosophy which got published in 1930.
-These lectures were delivered by Iqbal in Madras, Hyderabad, and Aligarh.
+The Reconstruction of Religious Thought in Islam is a compilation of lectures delivered by Muhammad Iqbal on Islamic philosophy.
+Published in 1930, these lectures were delivered by Iqbal in Madras, Hyderabad, and Aligarh.
 The last chapter, "Is Religion Possible?", was added to the book from the 1934 Oxford Edition onwards.

 In Reconstruction, Iqbal called for a re-examination of the intellectual foundations of Islamic philosophy.
 The book is a major work of modern Islamic thought.
 It was a major influence on Iranian sociologist Ali Shariati and other contemporary Muslim reformers, including Tariq Ramadan.